What we do

 It has been encouraging to see a continued outpouring of kindness and compassion across the country, but New Zealand still faces a long journey to rebuild communities to a point where people feel safe again.

 Within hours of the attack, New Zealand Red Cross teams were in action.
 The local Disaster Welfare and Support Team (DWST) headed straight to the Civil Defence Centre to provide basic psychosocial support to victims’ family and friends.
 The Restoring Family Links service was activated, giving worried family and friends an opportunity to register an enquiry if they hadn’t been able to get in touch with loved ones.

 Meanwhile migration teams around the country worked to check in with former refugees and provide whatever practical and emotional support they could.
-This work continues three months on.
+This work continues six months on.

 Friday 15 March was a dark day for New Zealand.
 It can also be the day we refused to give in to, or accept, hate and discrimination in all its forms.
 Openness, and commitment to humanitarian principles and egalitarianism are core to who we are as Kiwis and what we value.